jeamy/asciisky/README.md

 - If you change brightness thresholds in `bright_asteroids.py`:
   - `MAX_ABSOLUTE_MAGNITUDE = 12.0`
   - `MAX_APPARENT_MAGNITUDE = 10.0`
-  then you must delete the cache files under `cache/` so new results are computed with the updated thresholds.
+  then you must delete the cache files (*.pkl) under `cache/` so new results are computed with the updated thresholds.

 ### Without Docker